hashicorp/design-system/website/docs/components/icon/partials/code/how-to-use.md

-!!!
-Information

-Because this component exposes a `data-test-icon` helper, we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors) which strips out all `data-test-*` attributes for production builds.
-!!!

 ## How to use this component

 The most basic invocation of the Icon component requires only the `@name` property to be passed with a value matching an existing name in [the Icon library](/icons/library):